athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2024.md

 I like to invest in companies with capital-efficient growth and sound unit economics.
 Such companies don't need a lot of follow-on investment; ironically, this means fewer markups and lower "paper" valuations.

-In the absence of markups, I sometimes use revenue as an (admittedly self-serving) proxy for value creation.
+In the absence of markups, I sometimes use revenue as a proxy for value creation.
 Here are some revenue stats for cohorts II and III:

 Annual revenue (USD), entry versus today:
 * Average: **$120k &rarr; $1.1M**